planetlabs/planet-mcp/README.md

 #### Gemini CLI

-Add the following to your `~/.gemini/settings.json` file:
+To connect using [Gemini CLI](https://geminicli.com/docs/get-started/configuration/#example-settingsjson), add the following to your `~/.gemini/settings.json` file:

 ```json
 "mcpServers": {